vsoch/gsea/README.md

  - celdir: is the directory with input .CEL files
  - outdir: is the "norm" directory that normalized data, formatted for gsea, will go
  - olddir: directory with OLD formatted data (.gct) files are.
- - rundir: the directory to output the inputParams.txt file, should also contain the "chip" and "cls" and "norm" folder.
+ - rundir: the directory to output the inputParams.txt file, should also contain the "chip" and "cls" and "norm" folders.

 The script will create a job file in the .jobs folder in the PWD, and both error and terminal output will go to .out.
 The script will also submit the job to run on the sherlock cluster, with a max time of 2 days and 8GB memory.